Marple Rifle and Pistol Club

 The Club has training videos and books on target shooting for self-study and

-in addition full training courses are held over a 5 week period for those
+in addition full training courses are held throughout the year, usually on

 rifle from the prone, standing and kneeling positions over